 Hemp seeds also contain a crucial omega-6 fatty acid called gamma-linolenic acid, or GLA.
 GLA is also vital for various functions in your dog's body.
-Evidence from the American Association for Cancer Research indicates that proper GLA levels in the diet can help fight cancer.
-As such, it's possible that dogs can benefit from this crucial nutrient in the same way.
+Evidence from the American Association for Cancer Research indicates that proper GLA levels in the diet may help prevent serious and common health problems.

 Omega-3 and omega-6 fatty acids are also beneficial for your dog's skin.
 Hemp seed oil is an increasingly common ingredient in cosmetics and soaps made for humans.
-Dog owners might give their pet hemp seed oil to improve their coat quality, or it might be recommended by a veterinarian to help with skin problems like atopic dermatitis or granulomas.
+Dog owners might give their pet hemp seed oil to improve their coat quality, or it might be recommended by a veterinarian to help with common skin problems like.